mhenke/cfwheels-training/05-authentication.md

 </div>
 ```

-If you look at the `show` view template, you’ll see that we never added an edit link!
-Let’s quick add that link now, but protect it to only show up when a user is logged in and they are on the `article` controller and `show` action.
+If you look at the 'show' view template, you’ll see that we never added an edit link!
+Let’s quick add that link now, but protect it to only show up when a user is logged in and they are on the 'article' controller and 'show' action.

 ```cfm
 <cfif params.controller EQ "articles" and params.action EQ "show">